12 Best Movies About Sisters to Watch With Your Sister

 YouTube/Warner Movies On Demand

-Best friends can also be sisters, as evidenced by this movie that centers on a pair of magical jeans that somehow look perfect on all of them.
+Best friends can also be sisters is the message of this movie that centers on a pair of magical jeans that somehow look perfect on all of them.
 When the besties separate for the summer, they mail the pants around the world, and the jeans serve as the link for each girl’s coming-of-age adventures.
 The movie stars America Ferrera, Alexis Bledel, Blake Lively, and Amber Tamblyn as teenagers who make sense of the world through their supportive bond.
 Next, take a look at these 18 other hit movies that were actually books first.